A framework for the local information dynamics of distributed computation in complex systems: Information Modification

-Importantly, weaker information modification points continue to be identified at every second point along all the $\gamma^+$ and $\gamma^-$ particles after the initial collisions (these are too weak to appear in \fig{54-sep-neg-16} but can be seen for a similar glider in rule 110 in \fig{110-sep-neg-16}).
+Importantly, weaker non-trivial information modification points continue to be identified at every second point along all the $\gamma^+$ and $\gamma^-$ particles after the initial collisions.
+These can also be seen for a similar (right-moving) glider in rule 110 in \figu{110-sep-colour-16}).
 This was unexpected from our earlier hypothesis.
 However, these events can be understood as non-trivial computations of the continuation of the glider in the \textit{absence} of a collision; in effect they are virtual collisions between the real glider and the absence of an incident glider.
-These weak collision events are more significant in the wake of real collisions, since incident gliders are relatively more likely in these areas.
 Interestingly, this finding is analogous to the small but non-zero information transfer in periodic domains indicating the absence of gliders.

-We also note that measurements of local independently observed information must be performed with a reasonably large value of $k$.
-Earlier, we observed that for appropriate measurement of information storage and transfer $k$ should be selected to be as large as possible for accuracy, at least larger than the scale of the period of the regular background domain for filtering purposes.
+We also note that measurements of local separable information must be performed with a reasonably large value of $k$.
 Here, using $k < 4$ could not distinguish any information modification points clearly from the domains and particles, and even $k < 8$ could not distinguish \textit{all} the modification points (results not shown).
 Correct quantification of information modification requires satisfactory estimates of information storage and transfer, and accurate distinction between the two.

-We observe similar results in the profile of $s(i,n,k=10)$ for $\phi_{par}$, confirming that the particle collisions here as non-trivial information modification events, and therefore completing the evidence for all of the conjectures about this human understandable computation.
+We observe similar results in $s(i,n,k=10)$ for $\phi_{par}$ (see \figu{phi-sep-colour-10}).
+Note that the collisions at the left and right of the figure do in fact contain significant negative values of $s(i,n,k=10)$ -- around 1 to 2 bits -- however these are difficult to see in comparison to the much larger negative value at the collision in the centre of the diagram.
+These results confirm the particle collisions here as non-trivial information modification events, and this therefore completes the evidence for all of the conjectures about this human understandable computation.